2028 Philippine Senate election

 The 2028 Philippine Senate election will be the 36th election of members to the Senate of the Philippines.
 It is scheduled to be held on May 8, 2028, within the 2028 Philippine general election.
-The seats of the 12 senators elected in 2022 were going to be contested in this election.
+The seats of the 12 senators elected in 2022 are going to be contested in this election.
 The senators who will be elected in this election will serve until 2034, joining the winners of the 2025 election to form the Senate's delegation to the 21st Congress of the Philippines, with the senators elected in 2025 serving until 2031.

 Background

 In the 2025 election, the administration slate Alyansa para sa Bagong Pilipinas backed by president Bongbong Marcos won a plurality of the seats in the Philippine Senate.
 Leading up to the opening of the 20th Congress, Senator-elect Tito Sotto expressed his openness to becoming Senate president if he has sufficient support to be elected.
 Sotto previously held this position from 2018 to 2022.
 On May 17, Sotto revealed that a number of Senators have expressed their support for his return to the senate presidency.
 In response, Senate President Francis Escudero, who has held the position since 2024, said it is up to the majority on who will lead the Senate in the next Congress.
 On July 28, 2025, Escudero was re-elected to his position, garnering 19 votes, defeating Sotto's 5 votes.
 On September 8, 2025, Sotto reclaimed the presidency after garnering enough votes to oust Escudero.